SpeakitGo

 Proactively Inquiring About a Long-Term Schedule

-with Project Lead
+Project Lead :

 Good morning, Chris.
 I'm reviewing the Q4 project timeline and wanted to align our work with the holiday schedule.
 Do we have any planned closures beyond the major ones?